Are smoking bans a good idea?

 “I think everybody’s pretty much in agreement that we owe it to our kids to protect their health,” said Cronin, “Every business owner has the right to make that decision whether you’re the casino, a bar, a factory or a restaurant.”

 Cronin will introduce this latest version of a smoking ban at Monday’s St. Charles County meeting.
-Current laws in place in O’Fallon and Lake Saint Louis would remain.

 Well received or not, the measure will not go on a ballot for voters to decide.
 It will be up to the county and the county executive to approve or deny.
 Cronin said it will save taxpayers about $200,000 in polling costs.